Rolf Gardiner: Family

 His father was Alan Henderson Gardiner, the Egyptologist.
 His mother Hedwig, née von Rosen, was Austrian, though with a Roman Catholic father and Swedish-Finnish mother.
-Margaret Gardiner, mother of Martin Bernal, was his sister.
-The composer Henry Balfour Gardiner was his uncle (the folk-song collector George Barnet Gardiner, with whom Balfour Gardiner worked, was however not a relation).
+His sister Margaret was a patron of artists and sculptors, and the mother of the historian Martin Bernal.
+The composer Henry Balfour Gardiner was his uncle (the folk-song collector George Barnet Gardiner, with whom Balfour Gardiner worked, was not a relative).
 The conductor John Eliot Gardiner is his son.
 The artist Howard Hodgkin is another grandson of Florence Hodgkin.

-Latterday praise
+Legacy

 Gardiner was a regular writer of letters to The Times.
-In 2008, he was mentioned in that paper again in a report of the book Youth Culture in Modern Britain, c1920 to c1970 by Dr David Fowler of Clare Hall, Cambridge, who praised "people like Gardiner" as "true cultural subversives - pop stars before pop even existed.
+In 2008, he was mentioned in that paper again in a report on the book Youth Culture in Modern Britain, c1920 to c1970 by David Fowler of Clare Hall, Cambridge, who praised "people like Gardiner" as "true cultural subversives – pop stars before pop even existed.
 In terms of the influence he had on giving Britain's young people a sense of identity, there's no doubt [Gardiner] is just as important as Mick Jagger".

+The Springhead Trust

+After Gardiner's death, the family placed the Springhead estate in the care of a trust which was registered as a charity – The Springhead Trust – in 1973.
+Rosalind Richards, daughter of Rolf and Marabel, was life tenant of the house; after her death in 2016 the charity took on management of the house.
+The estate hosts children and young people on day trips or longer stays, and is also a venue for weddings and other events.